ympek/floodsar/README.md

 If you have uncropped/unprepared SAR time series, the program will have to crop the images to area of interest first (`-o` parameter).
 If more than one image has the same date, the program will perform mosaicking of the files.
 There is also option of reprojecting the images implemented as a command line parameter (`-e`).

-The SAR images time series should be stored in one directery (provided using the `-d` parameter), should have the same extension and a specified pattern of names as in [ASF RTC](https://hyp3-docs.asf.alaska.edu/guides/rtc_product_guide/#naming-convention) naming convention:
+The SAR images time series should be stored in one directory (provided using the `-d` parameter), should have the same extension and a specified pattern of names as in [ASF RTC](https://hyp3-docs.asf.alaska.edu/guides/rtc_product_guide/#naming-convention) naming convention:

 `S1x_yy_aaaaaaaaTbbbbbb_ppo_RTCzz_u_defklm_ssss_pol.extension`